azure

 - Runs

-DefaultAzureCredentialcan acquire a token for Azure - Writes
+DefaultAzureCredentialcan acquire a token for the Azure - Writes